CBSE Class 12th Exam Date:01 Jan' 26 - 14 Feb' 26

 1. Biodiversity is important for maintaining stability, productivity, resilience, alternative pathways, and overall health of a particular ecosystem.

-2. A scientist named David Tilman confirmed that the higher the biodiversity higher the productivity of the ecosystem, as more plants are there to photosynthesise and more decomposers are there to recycle the waste of the ecosystem.
+2. A scientist named David Tilman confirmed that the higher the biodiversity higher the productivity of the ecosystem, as more plants are there to photosynthesize and more decomposers are there to recycle the waste of the ecosystem.
 He also proved that if the biodiversity of an area is high, then a year-to-year variation in total biomass will be less, contributing to the overall stability of an ecosystem.

 3. Rich biodiversity provides resilience against natural as well as man-made disturbances.

 4. To clarify the importance of rich biodiversity on ecosystem functioning, the Rivet Popper hypothesis was proposed by Paul Ehrlich.
-He cited that the way in an aeroplane all parts are joined by thousands of rivets, in an ecosystem, all components are joined by species.
-As more and more rivets are removed, the parts of the aeroplane disassemble.
+He cited that the way in an airplane all parts are joined by thousands of rivets, in an ecosystem, all components are joined by species.
+As more and more rivets are removed, the parts of the airplane disassemble.
 Similarly, as species are removed, the functioning of the ecosystem also gets affected.

 Q7.
 What are sacred groves?
 What is their role in conservation?